 7. Add the fish broth to the mixture and simmer for 8 minutes.

 8. Once the beans are cooked, blend the onion, carrot, tomato, leek, and a few beans into a smooth paste.
 Pour it over the clams and stir well.
-Add the beans back to the pan and cook for 4 minutes.
+Add the beans back to the pan and cook the Spanish bean soup for 4 minutes.

 📖Variations